wilsonte-umich/mdi-suite-template/README.md

 | \|--------      | **apps**        | subfolders carry scripts that define individual apps |
 | \|--------      | **shared**      | subfolders carry scripts with code shared by potentially many apps |

-Thus, you should create one subfolder in 'pipelines' or 'apps' for each distinct tool in your suite.
-Those tools can draw on the common code elements that you populate into 'shared' folders.
+Thus, you should create one subfolder in 'pipelines' or 'shiny/apps' for each distinct tool in your suite.
+Those tools can draw on the common code elements that you populate into the 'shared' folders.
 We encourage the use of shared components, which is one reason the MDI uses suite repositories carrying multiple related tools.